DougSalt/cbr/README.md

 trivial, i.e. only the NetLogo library, then the cbr.jar is all that is needed to me.

-To use this, include the NetLogo plugin `cbr` in the extensions clause at the top of the NetLogo code.

 # Typical development workflow.